Prof. Bob White

 Hilary Marlow is the Course Director of the Faraday Institute for Science and Religion and an Affiliated Lecturer in the

-Hilary Marlow is the Course Director of the Faraday Institute for Science and Religion and an Affiliated Lecturer in the Faculty of Divinity, where she teaches.
-She has honours degrees in Social Sciences (University of Manchester) and Biblical Studies (King’s College London) and in 2007 was awarded a PhD from the University of Cambridge that examined the Old Testament prophets in the light of contemporary environmental ethics.
-Until Sept 2009 she was a full time Research Associate in Theology and Science at the Faraday Institute, and from 2009-2011 she taught Old Testament and Biblical Hebrew in the Faculty of Divinity.
-She has, until recently, been Research Associate for the Scriptural Reasoning online project at Cambridge Inter-faith Programme (www.scripturalreasoning.org).
+Hilary Marlow is the Course Director of the Faraday Institute for Science and Religion and an Affiliated Lecturer in the Faculty of Divinity, University of Cambridge.
+She has honours degrees in Social Sciences (University of Manchester) and Biblical Studies (King's College London).
+Her PhD from the University of Cambridge (2007) examined the Old Testament prophets in the light of contemporary environmental ethics.
+Before joining the Faraday Institute in January 2013, she was a Research Associate for the Scriptural Reasoning online project at Cambridge Inter-faith Programme.
+Prior to this she taught Old Testament and Biblical Hebrew in the Faculty of Divinity and was Research Associate in Theology and Science at the Faraday Institute.
 She is Secretary of the Society for Old Testament Study and a member of the Editorial Committee of the Grove Books Biblical Series.
 Since 2010 she has been a member of the Steering Group for the Society of Biblical Literature’s Ecological Hermeneutics Programme Unit and on the editorial board of the Earth Bible Commentary Series.

 Mrs Polly Stanton